DarinDev1000/accountability-sms-bot/README.md

-# accountability-text-bot
+# accountability-sms-bot
-This is an accountability text bot for cell phones.
+This is an accountability sms bot for cell phones.